StadiumTech/foodie/README.md

 Say that you are seated at the big game.
 Say you finally got the kids out of the car, say you finally got your spouse to find the seats, and all you want to do is sit, relax, and enjoy the game.

 But... you hear your stomach growling.
 You're hungry.
-Shoot, the game is just getting start!
+Shoot, the game is just getting started!

 Here is where FOODIE comes in.